 Once your kids have found an extracurricular activity they like, it's important to keep them motivated to continue.
-Sometimes kids have a hard time balancing school
+Sometimes kids have a hard time balancing school and after-school activities.

 To keep up their motivation, make sure that they're not doing more activities than they can handle.
 Make sure, too, that each activity has a manageable time commitment.

 - Let Your Kids Change Their Minds